lauramarie99/ColabDesign/README.md

-## README not up to date!!

-# Protein Design with RFDiffusion and ProteinMPNN
+# Protein/Enzyme Design with RFdiffusion and ProteinMPNN
-Proteins are designed using RFDiffusion based on given constraints.
+Proteins are designed using RFdiffusion based on given constraints.
 Sequences are generated using ProteinMPNN and validated using AlphaFold.\
 Have fun!